 Basically, a person who spends a lot of time with the alcoholic becomes the first and foremost to be in direct contact and communication with them.
 They start feeling a lot of guilt, remorse and they may also go through a phase of denial.

-An alcoholic has low inhibition.
+As anyone living with an alcoholic will tell you, an alcoholic has low inhibitions.
 So, if he is already depressed, it’s more likely for him to hurt his spouse.
 I have had clients come up to me and say, “He would have never hurt me in his senses”, then again, he did so only because he was under the influence of alcohol.

-One of the things I insist on when I work with the family members of an alcoholic or someone clinically dependent on alcohol is that recovery will happen but there should not be a social stigma associated with it.
+One of the things I insist on when I work with the family members of an alcoholic or someone clinically dependent on alcohol is that recovery will happen, but there should not be a social stigma associated with it.
+This is one of the most important things to remember while dealing with an alcoholic.

 I also tell the family, “Don’t nag, don’t lecture and don’t preach.”

-In most of the cases of alcoholism, what happens is that the marriage ends in divorce or the wife leaves the house.
+In most cases of alcoholism, what happens is that the marriage ends in divorce or the wife leaves the house after getting tired of dealing with an alcoholic.
 Essentially, for both of them, it is a phase of financial hardship, and it becomes increasingly difficult for the spouse to run the house.

 Secondly, because the other person is in denial, they refuse to get any sort of help or treatment for their condition.
 Then there is domestic violence and mostly the victim is the woman.